Bx64/Awesome-Compendia/awesome-blog/CompendiaCommunityFund_Proposal.md

 ### How will the Compendia Team be involved in the Fund?

-- As the CCF is completely separate from the Compendia Team, they will not be a part of the management or final decision making of the CCF.
+- As the CCF is completely separate from the Compendia team, they will not be a part of the management or final decision making of the CCF.
 Nor will they have access to, or own a share of the collected BIND held by the CCF.

 - However, they can provide valuable input on projects and the overall direction of Compendia development.
 So the idea is to create an Advisory Board with 2 members of the Compendia team.
 These members can provide recommendations and/or input on projects and proposals.
 It would be positive to have one member with a development/coding background for any technical questions on the projects.
 Also to ensure no duplication of effort by the community developers and Compendia team.

 ### How will the founding members be involved in the Fund?

-- Both co-founders cryptomaniac & bfx will not be up for election to the board during the first period of 6 months.
+- Both co-founders [cryptomaniac](https://bindscan.io/wallets/cryptomaniac) & [bfx](https://bindscan.io/wallets/bfx) will not be up for election to the board during the first period of 6 months.
 Instead, they will act as impartial advisors to the board members when recommendations or advice is needed for the CCF's direction or decisions.

 ### Will the CCF run an active Validator?